Now Updated for 2020/2021

 Your Business Details

-Complete the general details about your business, along with a brief description of what you do.
+Add some general details about your business, along with a brief description of what you do.

-If you are newly self-employed, then just use the date that you became self-employed.
+If you are newly self-employed, then use the date that you registered as self-employed.

 HMRC guidance states that keeping your business and personal banking separate, so if you haven’t opened a business bank account then consider doing so.